SawedoffShotgun114/SawedoffShotgun-s-MeleeWeapons_Misc/README.md

 ## FuturePlans(Maybe or Maynotbe):

  (Note: The author gonna to make "Warcasket" and "Onehanded" contents first.
 If he have more times.)
+ Non-lethal:
+  - (Backlog) taser Anti-Riot Fork(almost no damage, but frequently stun)
+  - (Backlog) Polycarbonate LongStaff (1.8m, less damage but extra pain)

  Warcasket:
   - (Backlog) GiantSword
   - (Backlog) PoweredGiantSword(Stats may similar to MechGiantSword(From the author's other mod))

  One-handed:
   - (Backlog) Powered Knife